Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Beginner setup complexity

-Requires device setup, recovery phrase backup, and approval flow.
+Requires device setup, recovery phrase backup, approval flow, and patience with firmware or reconnect prompts.

-Requires app setup, wallet connections, and recovery phrase backup.
+Requires app setup, wallet connections, recovery phrase backup, extension permissions, and network/token visibility checks.

 What Is a Hardware Wallet?